blue-factory/statemachine-buda-example/README.md

 TARGET_VOLUME= // how much CLP we want to expent RATE_TO_ACTION= // expected fall price to buy CURRENCY= // currency to trade {BTC; ETH; LTC; BCH}
+SHOULD_RUN=1 // 1 to really run the bot and any other value jus to print the sm
 ```

 Then you can simply run